A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Tree with a Single Goal Level

-\begin{proof}[Proof of \autoref{pr:bfs-vs-dfs-sgl}] When no goal exists, BFS and DFS will perform the same.
-When the tree contains at least one goal node, BFS will found the goal somewhere on its sweep across level $g$, so the BFS runtime is bounded between $2^{g}\leq \tbfss(g,p_g)\leq 2^{g+1}$.
+\begin{proof} When no goal exists, BFS and DFS will perform the same.
+When the tree contains at least one goal node, BFS will find the goal somewhere on its sweep across level $g$, so the BFS runtime is bounded between $2^{g}\leq \tbfss(g,p_g)\leq 2^{g+1}$.

 The upper bound for $\tbfss(g,p_g)$ gives that $\tbfss(g,p_g) < \tdfs(D,g,p_g)$ when $2^{g+1} < \left(\tc(p_g, 2^g)-1\right)2^{D-g+1}$.
 Taking the binary logarithm of both sides yields

 Similar calculations with the lower bound for $\tbfss(g,p_g)$ gives the condition for $\tdfss(D,g,p_g)<\tbfss(g,p_g)$ when $g>\frac{D}{2}+\gamma_{p_g}+\frac{1}{2}$. \end{proof}